-Making the transition from working at the office to working at home can be challenging, especially when you’re new to doing your job remotely.
-You may discover it’s difficult to concentrate, uncomfortable or too comfortable, or may find that you’re lacking the focus to keep you as effective as you are at your desk or cubicle.
+Transitioning from working at the office to working at home can be difficult, especially when you’ve never done your job remotely.
+You may be distracted, uncomfortable or too comfortable, and lack the focus to be as effective as you are at your desk or cubicle.

 **Click to auto-scroll by section

-Tips for Working Remotely: Create a Work From Home Office Space
+Create a Comfortable Work From Home Office Space

 The beauty of being a remote worker is that you can work from just about any room in your house, apartment or condo, as long as it is set up properly.

-The same goes for creating a productive workspace from home as it does at the office.
-Here are some essential ways to design a workspace that will help keep you focused and productive while working at home:
+Creating a productive workspace for home is very similar to the office.
+Here are some ways to design a workspace that will help keep you focused and productive while working at home:

 1. Consider the needs of your job.